-This wine is dedicated to the memory of Dick Millner our uncle/brother who passed away February 2010.
-Full of life and laughter, his presence at the winery, constant jokes and quick wit will be missed.
-This wine is light bodied and semi-sweet.
-It is primarily made with Frontenac and Sabrevois.
-We believe dick is looking down from heaven watching us enjoy this wine.
+This wine is dedicated to the memory of Dick Millner, our uncle/brother who passed away in February 2010.
+Full of life and laughter, his presence at the winery, constant jokes, and quick wit will always be missed.
+This wine is a light bodied semi-sweet made with Sabrevois with a touch of Marquette and Frontenac.
 Do not chill.
 Drink within 1-3 years.
+We believe Dick is looking down from heaven watching us enjoy this wine.

 (Silver Medal 2010, Gold Medal 2011 International Cold Climate Wine Competition)